Lo Carmen: Music

-In 1991, Carmen formed 12 piece country band, The Honky Tonk Angels, with Justine Clarke.
+In 1991, Carmen formed 12-piece country band, The Honky Tonk Angels, with Justine Clarke.
 The band also featured Noah Taylor, Terry Serio, Monica McMahon (aka Miss Monica), and musical director Peter Head.
 Guest performers included Robyn Archer and Tex Perkins.
-They performed in Sydney and Melbourne, appeared live on The Steve Vizard Show and disbanded in 1992 without recording.
+They performed in Sydney and Melbourne, appeared live on Tonight Live with Steve Vizard and disbanded in 1992 without recording.

 Garage band The White Trash Mamas, emerged out of the ashes in 1993, retaining the core axis of Carmen, Clarke and McMahon.
 They enjoyed a large live following, but attempts at recording, including an unreleased session with Tony Cohen, were unsuccessful and the band broke up in 1995.

 'Torch rock' 8-piece band Automatic Cherry formed in 1995, with McMahon and Clarke as backing singers, who told Zan Rowe in 2018 'I've had a long musical association with Loene'.
 The band also featured musicians Jim Bowman (ex Ed Kuepper), Jon Schofield (ex Paul Kelly and the Coloured Girls), Cathy Green (X), Peter Head and James Cruickshank (Cruel Sea).
-They recorded one album, 'Slow Burner', released in 1997 to excellent critical reviews in local press and disbanded in 1999.
+They recorded one album, Slow Burner, released in 1997 to excellent critical reviews in local press, and disbanded in 1999.

 Carmen then formed 'slo-mo disco' duo The Charismatics with Ratcat's Simon Day, where she played bass and sang.
-They released EP 'Fateful Gaze' in 1999, with an accompanying music video for the title track.
+They released an EP titled Fateful Gaze in 1999, with an accompanying music video for the title track.
 Carmen also played guitar in Day's band 51 Monday, along with Nic Dalton and Alison Galloway.
-They released EP 'The Rorschach Test' also in 1999.
+They released EP The Rorschach Test also in 1999.

 In 2000, Carmen formed Slow Hand, an 'obscure country soul covers' band. with Monica McMahon, Peter Head, John Gauci, Paul Dunn and Steve Wood.
 They performed extensively in Sydney and Melbourne, supported Nick Cave and the Bad Seeds and recorded an album but the recordings were lost and it was never released.

 Carmen began focusing on a career as a solo singer-songwriter in 2001 and Slow Hand disbanded in 2002 after releasing a live album on CD only.

-Carmen's bedroom recorded debut solo album Born Funky Born Free was released in 2001, with contributions from Simon Day and James Cruickshank.
+Carmen's bedroom-recorded debut solo album Born Funky Born Free was released in 2001, with contributions from Simon Day and James Cruickshank.
 Reflecting on the album for Talkhouse in 2022 she said 'The album I ended up making was driven by one-string needly guitar parts played on the Ibanez — which possessed a powerful whammy bar — one-string bass riffs, tinny Casio riffs, and odd sound effects and beats from the drum machine, all fed through delays and reverbs, dub style.
 The album also had tinges of old school country, soul, and blues, and featured freeform lyrical journeys through imaginary worlds populated by loudspeakers, foxy ladies, horoscopes, dark bedrooms, rivers, shadows, fortune-telling machines, instincts, and destinies.'

-In 2004, second album, Slight Delay, described as 'a songbook of exquisitely mournful blues elements and intoxicating rock romantics... intimate shimmering confessionals' featuring Jed Kurzel and Warren Ellis was released on Reverberation Records.
+In 2004, second album, Slight Delay, described as 'a songbook of exquisitely mournful blues elements and intoxicating rock romantics...intimate shimmering confessionals' featuring Jed Kurzel and Warren Ellis was released on Reverberation Records.